devlaam/Leucine/README.md

 (extra method, small change in syntax).

 ## Motivation
-The project is motivated by the recent [change of license](https://www.lightbend.com/akka/license-faq) of [Akka](https://akka.io) and the not so recent inactivity of the nice port of Akka to JavaScript:
+The project is motivated by the [change of license](https://www.lightbend.com/akka/license-faq) of [Akka](https://akka.io) and the inactivity of the nice port of Akka to JavaScript:
 [Akka.JS](https://github.com/akka-js/akka.js).
 Please note that I used Akka with much pleasure and it is very high quality.
 It is also very large, probably I did not even use 10% of all its possibilities.
 What I however do need  is cross platform abilities and an open source license.
 If you are on the same page, maybe